Safe sleep position: baby on back

 Don’t put your baby on their side to sleep.
 Babies who sleep on their sides are at greater risk of SUDI.

-Don’t use quilts, doonas, lamb’s wool, pillows, soft toys, bumpers or anything that could cover your baby’s head.
-Don’t let your baby sleep on a couch or armchair.
+Don’t use quilts, doonas, lamb’s wool, pillows, soft toys or bumpers.
+Make sure there’s nothing that could cover your baby’s head or face.

 Reducing SUDI risk: breastfeed, avoid overheating, don’t smoke

 If you can, breastfeed your baby or feed your baby with expressed breastmilk for the first 6-12 months.
-Breastfeeding reduces SUDI risk by a lot.
+Breastfeeding reduces SUDI risk.

-Don’t smoke during pregnancy or around your baby.
-Smoke significantly increases SUDI risk.
-If it’s hard to quit smoking, call Quitline on 137 848.
+Don’t smoke or vape during pregnancy or around your baby.
+Smoke from cigarettes or vapes containing nicotine significantly increases SUDI risk.
+If it’s hard to quit smoking or vaping, call Quitline on 137 848.

 Languages other than English